Generation Z in the United States: Use of social media networks

 A notable number of people from Generation Z are the subject of their parents' social media posts.
 As they grow older, they have opinions about pictures or videos of them being posted online.
 While some parents do ask for their children's permission before posting, at least some of the time, others simply disregard what their children think.
 A 2010 report by cybersecurity firm AVG stated that an absolute majority of American children under the age of two had a digital footprint and one in three had their information and photographs posted online within weeks after they were born.
 One of the reasons why children want greater control over their image online is because a college admissions officer or a prospective recruiter might look them up online.
 As a result, members of Generation Z are careful to make themselves presentable to potential employers on social media.
 Not only do they take advantage of the various tools that allow them to control who sees what and are more cautious about what they post, they also try to cultivate a "personal brand" online.
 According to the Pew Research Center, a majority refrain from posting something if they think it might "reflect badly on them in the future."
 It is quite common for young people to have an alternate Instagram account, "finstas" (fake Instagram accounts).

-There are growing concerns and evidence on the negative impact of social media networks on the mental health of young people.
-By design, these platforms have algorithms that encourage users to spend more time on them, leading to addiction, and they tend to encourage social comparison and competition, even if shared photographs might have been digitally manipulated.
-Teenagers and young adults tend to have worse body-image issues the more time they spend on social media, a trend most pronounced among girls.
-Teenagers who spend so much time on these websites have correspondingly less time for in-person interactions with friends and family and schoolwork, and they are more likely to be exposed to misinformation and other harmful content, such as bullying, slut-shaming, or body shaming.
-Pornography is reaching a growing youth audience on social media.
-As online social networks expanded, the amount of toxic contents generated mostly by young people also grew.
-Instagram users in particular are the most likely to report unhappiness than those of any other social media platforms.
-A number of former social media executives, such as Sean Parker and Sarah Wynn-Williams, have admitted that their platforms target psychologically vulnerable people, including teenagers.
-There are also concerns that young people get drawn into online communities that promote politically extreme or radical beliefs, and spread incendiary statements or misinformation.
+There are growing concerns and evidence on the negative impact of social media networks on youth mental health, because these platforms can be addictive; and can expose them to inappropriate contents, cyberbullying, slut-shaming, and body shaming.
+Youth who spend more time on social media tend to have worse body-image issues, a problem especially serious among Instagram users.
+Some psychologists are also worried that young people are politically radicalized by what they see online and help spread incendiary statements or misinformation.